hannah-birch/hannah-birch.github.io/_posts/2018-12-06-photo-edit-for-supported-housing-story.md

   <figcaption>Screenshot of some of George Etheredge’s photos in the layout.</figcaption>
 </figure>

 In addition to keen reporting skills, we loved George’s ability to capture people’s unraveling lives in a way that still felt respectful and humane.
-I felt a sharp contrast in the photo edit: We had a photo set documenting shocking living situations (a liquifying cantaloupe, a shower left running for the “oxygen,”), but done so in a way that didn’t make the images feel gratuitous.
+I felt a sharp contrast in the photo edit: We had a photo set documenting shocking living situations (a liquifying cantaloupe, a shower left running for the “oxygen,”), but wanted to show them in a way that didn’t make the images feel gratuitous.

 I was continually thinking about how to use the evidentiary photographs as a way of holding the system accountable, without compromising the dignity and humanity of the people we photographed.
 (George’s thoughtful portraits went a long way here.)